cyb3rxp/awesome-soc/detection_engineering.md

 * Make sure there is no data source (sensor/logs) that do not send their data to the SIEM/XDR with no validated reason.

 ### Already existing use cases
-* If there are alreadly existing detection use cases, double check those who never trigerred detection (or since a long time).
+* If there are already existing detection use cases, double check those who never trigerred detection (or since a long time).
 * Double check the most verbose existing detection use cases, and try to fine tune them to lower the detection rate (if possible).

 ### Handling procedures (SOP):